Pre-plan and pre-pay final arrangements

 If prices go up, the income that your prepayment earns will be used to offset any increase in costs.

-At the time of death, funeral establishments, cemetery and crematorium operators must provide a statement showing either:
+At the time of death, funeral establishments, cemetery, crematorium and alternative disposition operators:

 - how much money an insurance policy will pay for the costs of final arrangements